fcambus/spleen/README.md

 # Spleen

-Spleen is a hand-drawn bitmap font which is available in 4 sizes:
+Spleen is a monospaced bitmap font for consoles and terminals.

+It is available in 4 sizes:

 - 5x8
 - 8x16